 - Users can update their Gravatar across multiple sites from a central location.

-The step-by-step tutorial below explains how to set up and use Gravatars in WordPress.
+The tutorial below shows you how to set up and use a Gravatar.

-To start using Gravatars, first go here to create an account (it’s FREE): http://www.gravatar.com
+To start using Gravatars, first create an account here (it’s FREE): http://www.gravatar.com

 Log in with your WordPress.com account details …

-If you don’t have a WordPress.com account, you can register for one on the site …
+If you don’t have a WordPress.com account, you can sign up for one on the Gravatar site …

-Once you have verified and set up your account, follow the instructions to complete your profile, and select the email address and image you want associated with your Gravatar.
+Once you have verified and set up your account, follow the instructions to complete your profile, and select the email address and image you want to associate with your Gravatar.

 Upload your Gravatar image …

-You can access and update your own account anytime …
+You can access and edit your own account settings …

-Once you are done setting up your account, your Gravatar will follow you around the web.
+Once you are done setting up your account, your Gravatar will be integrated with your WordPress account and follow you around the web.

-Your Gravatar will also show up inside your own WordPress dashboard, in your user account …
+Your Gravatar will also appear inside your own dashboard, in your user account …

 Although WordPress now automatically integrates with Gravatars, you can manage some of the settings: